NCERT Solutions for Class 11 Biology Chapter 4 - Animal Kingdom

 Approach to Solve Animal Kingdom Class 11 Question Answer

-The approach to solve questions of the Animal Kingdom chapter involves a clear understanding.
+The approach to solving questions of the Animal Kingdom chapter involves a clear understanding.
 Students can follow the steps given below:

 • To understand the diversity of the animal kingdom, start with the classification of animals.
 Classification is based on features such as body symmetry, coelom, segmentation, etc.

-• Go through all the terms like asymmetry, radial symmetry, and bilateral symmetry.
-Students can take help from the Class 11 Biology Chapter 4 - Animal Kingdom question answer.
+• Go through all the terms like asymmetry, radial symmetry, and bilateral symmetry provided in the Class 11 Biology Animal Kingdom question answer.

 • Prepare a table by writing down all the distinguishing features of phyla like Arthropoda, Mollusca, Chordata, etc.

 • Study the features of these phyla using diagrams.
-Students can go through the Class 11 Biology Chapter 4 - Animal Kingdom Solutions.
-This helps them to remember their characteristics for a longer time.
+Students can go through the Class 11 Biology Chapter 4 Animal Kingdom question answer, which helps them to remember their characteristics for a longer time.

 • Try to solve a lot of questions from this chapter to gain confidence.
 Refer to the NCERT Solutions for Class 11 to get familiar with the pattern and difficulty level.

-Important Question from NCERT Class 11 Biology Chapter 4
+Important Questions from NCERT Class 11 Biology Chapter 4 Animal Kingdom

 Question 1: The following are the statements about non-chordates: